OpenLiberty/liberty-tools-vscode/docs/user-guide.md

 ## Manually adding the Liberty nature to a project

-To manually add your Liberty project to the Liberty tool window, right click into an empty space in the project explorer and select `Add project to Liberty Dashboard` or select the `Liberty: Add project to the tool window` action in the command palette followed by your desired application.
+To manually add your Liberty project to the in the Liberty dashboard, right click into an empty space in the project explorer and select **Add project to Liberty Dashboard** or select the `Liberty: Add project to the tool window` command in the command palette followed by your desired application.

 ![Liberty add project to tool window](/docs/user-guide-screenshots/add_liberty_project.png)

-You will be prompted with a list of available projects that are not already displayed in the Liberty tool window.
+You will be prompted with a list of available projects that are not already displayed in the in the Liberty dashboard.

 ![Liberty add project to tool window selection](/docs/user-guide-screenshots/add_liberty_project_2.png)

-You can remove manually added Liberty projects from the Liberty tool window right clicking into an empty space in the project explorer and selecting `Remove project from Liberty Dashboard` or by selecting the `Liberty: Remove project from the tool window` action in the command palette followed by your desired application.
+You can remove manually added Liberty projects from the in the Liberty dashboard right clicking into an empty space in the project explorer and selecting `Remove project from Liberty Dashboard` or by selecting the `Liberty: Remove project from the tool window` command in the command palette followed by your desired application.

 ![Liberty Remove Project](/docs/user-guide-screenshots/removeLibertyProject.png)